FAQs | Learning languages in Munich

 To confirm a placement in the selected course, please transfer a deposit of Euros 100.- to our bank account.
 The remaining course fee must be paid within 14 days prior to course start (with exception to certain cases arranged prior to arrival in Munich).

 Recipients: Alinguas GbR, Beatrice von Schlieben-Tschira, Anna Schuhmacher

 Intensive Courses, Crash Courses, Evening Courses, Exam Preparations, and German for Doctors & Nursing Staff

 Individual Training – the first double lesson (prices)

 Individual Training, Business German, Business English, German via Skype, and Pronunciation Training (German / English)

-For a course participation certificate for language student visa: a total of Euros 200.- for course and certificate (language visa)
+For a course participation certificate for language student visa: Euros 200.- per month and certificate (language visa)

 The price of your language course depends on its duration, the course format and the season.
 You will find a complete list on the Prices & Dates page.

 The cost of your language course depends on its duration, type of course, and the season when you attend it.
 Please see a complete list of our fees and terms on the page Prices & Dates.